The Storm Prediction Center maintains a high-achieving staff using innovative science

-technology to issue timely and accurate watch and forecast products
+and technology to deliver timely and accurate watch and forecast products/information

 The Storm Prediction Center (SPC) is part of the National Weather Service

 (NWS) and the National Centers for Environmental Prediction (NCEP).